shoaib5023/Student-details-management-system/README.md

-# StudentList
+# Student Data Management  Application

-# A sample App to add the firstname,lastname and skills of students and can sort the list by their firstnames,lastnames,skills.
+## A sample Application to add the firstname,lastname and skills of students and can sort the list by their firstnames,lastnames and skills.